Primer (paint): On metal

 Some metals, such as untreated aluminum, require a primer; others may not.
 A primer designed for metal is still highly recommended if a part is to be exposed to moisture.
 Once water seeps through to the bare metal, oxidation will begin (plain steel will simply rust).
 Metal primers might contain additional materials to protect against corrosion, such as sacrificial zinc.

 Primers are used on metal hydroxides/oxides to improve the surface condition and to encourage bonding.
-Without a primer, paint applied to metals are prone to peeling.
+Without a primer, paint applied to metals is prone to peeling.

 Special kinds of primer (rust-converters) can be used to chemically convert rust to the solid metal salts.
 This process is not recommended for structural steel.

-Painting and gluing aluminum is especially important in the aircraft industry, which uses toxic zinc chromate primers and chromating to add the necessary adhesion properties.
+Painting and gluing aluminum are especially important in the aircraft industry, which uses toxic zinc chromate primers and chromating to add the necessary adhesion properties.
+In addition, primer provides a smooth surface for the paint to adhere to, resulting in a professional-looking finish.

 On plastic

 Using a primer on surfaces made of plastic is only necessary when making a drastic change of color (going from dark brown to white, for example) or when a long-lasting coat of paint is desired.
 This is because most household plastics are not very porous and are not easily damaged by moisture.
 A primer will reduce the number of layers of paint necessary to completely cover the previous color, and will help the paint make a thorough bond with the surface being painted.
-Most paints and primers designed for painting plastics are not water based.
+Most paints and primers designed for painting plastics are not water-based.

 An important point for choosing a primer for plastic is making sure the primer's propellant or solvent will not dissolve or warp the plastic part itself (e.g. most common household spray paint will damage polystyrene foam).
-For this reason, most manufacturers recommend that both the primer and paint should be tested on a less visible location of the part being painted.
+For this reason, most manufacturers recommend that both the primer and paint be tested on a less visible location of the part being painted.